dastrdly6585/ExtraRando/README.md

 **Caution is especially advised if you choose to use "road blocking" connections like Lever Rando, More Doors and/or Breakable Wall Rando.**

+## Victory Conditions
+Changes the requirement for beating the game.
+You may choose one or more conditions by setting the required item amounts.

+### Required conditions
+This determines if all set conditions must be met or just any.

+### Warp to End
+If this enabled, you'll be warped to the stats screen immediately upon fulfulling the victory condition.
+You may still enter the game file afterwards and continue. **This end warp is only performed once per save file.**
+Otherwise meeting the end condition will open the black egg temple door allowing you to fight the Hollow Knight.
+(You'll be notified by a textbox that you can enter Black Egg Temple)

+### Hint System
+A tablet will be added in the room with the black egg temple door (where dreamers would normally be required).
+This tablet might contain information about where you can find ending required items.
+Already fulfilled conditions will not show up there.
+It's important to note that depending on the context the hint tablet may be different.
+For example, vanilla items might not be listed there.
+Note that even if you only chose one requirement to be met, hints for others might still appear on that tablet.

+**Keep in mind, that the victory conditions might not check for conditional existing items.
+For example, if you choose relics as a victory condition, but each relic is replaced with 1 Geo (by the junk setting of base rando), the seed will never generate.
+It is recommended that the victory conditions are configured at the end, to avoid issues with other connections that might provide a victory condition themselves.**

 # Mod support
 - Works with RSM (RandoSettingsManager)
 - Location Pins appear in RandoMapMod